 You can easily set up a CSE when you are logged in to your Google account.
 If your organization has a Google account, you should be logged in to this one.
 Go here for more details on setting up the Google custom search engine.

-Google CSE is free to non-profit organizations and so they are allowed to disable sponsored ads.
+To hide ads and sponsored links, your organization must go through an approval process with Google to prove you are a non-profit.
+Click here to see the process required on Google's site.
+Google Custom Search Engine (CSE) is free to non-profit organizations and so they are allowed to disable sponsored ads.
 To do so, login to your search engine where you configured it.
-Look for the option "Business" in the left navigation.
+Look for the option Business in the left navigation.
 Clicking that should present you with the opportunity to turn ads off.
 Prepare to prove to Google that you are a non-profit organization in the event you are contacted by their compliance team.

 If you are not a non-profit, then you have to live with the typical Google sponsored links on your site (to the top and left of your own search results) or pay them $100 a year to disable the sponsored links.